-The Program in Public Health was established at Stony Brook to train people who wish to integrate the knowledge, skills, vision, and values of public health into their careers and provide leadership in the field.
-The Program offers the Master of Public Health (MPH) degree, the PhD in Population Health and Clinical Outcomes Research degree, and there also are a number of combined and concurrent programs available, as well as Advanced Graduate Certificates.
+The PPH was established at Stony Brook to train people who wish to integrate the knowledge, skills, vision, and values of public health into their careers and provide leadership in the field.
+The Program offers the Master of Public Health (MPH) degree, the Master of Health Administration (MHA) degree, the MS in Epidemiology and Clinical Research, the PhD in Population Health and Clinical Outcomes Research degree, and there also are a number of combined and concurrent programs available, as well as Advanced Graduate Certificates.